thi-truong/thi-truong.github.io/_pages/about.md

 Learn about some of my [contributions to social justice and education](https://thi-truong.github.io/contributions/).

-# Questions I'm thinking about

-Scientific advances reflect the work of scholarly communities, whether they are equitable or not.
-I invite the geoscience community to engage in these questions with me:

-* If Geology is a global science, then why is exclusion the norm?
-* How can we dismantle this exclusion today?

-I seek to answer such questions over the course of my career.
+[comment]: # (Scientific advances reflect the work of scholarly communities, whether they are equitable or not.
+I invite the geoscience community to engage in these questions with me: If Geology is a global science, then why is exclusion the norm?
+How can we dismantle this exclusion today?
+I seek to answer such questions over the course of my career.)

 # Connect with me

-Feel free to e-mail me (truonthi@oregonstate.edu).
+Feel free to e-mail me (truonthi@oregonstate.edu) or connect on [Twitter](https://twitter.com/bostonthiparty)